Muneerkhan07/Live-Airport-Baggage-Discharge-Monitoring-Dashboard/README.md

 # Live Airport Baggage Discharge Monitoring Dashboard
+This project is a Power BI dashboard integrated with SQL Server for live monitoring of baggage discharge at airports.

 ## Features
 - Real-time baggage discharge tracking